redpanda-data/connect/website/docs/components/inputs/http_server.md

 ### `address`

-`string` An alternative address to host from.
+An alternative address to host from.
 If left empty the service wide address is used.

+Type: `string`
+Default: `""`

 ### `path`

-`string` The endpoint path to listen for POST requests.
+The endpoint path to listen for POST requests.

+Type: `string`
+Default: `"/post"`

 ### `ws_path`

-`string` The endpoint path to create websocket connections from.
+The endpoint path to create websocket connections from.

+Type: `string`
+Default: `"/post/ws"`

 ### `ws_welcome_message`

-`string` An optional message to deliver to fresh websocket connections.
+An optional message to deliver to fresh websocket connections.

+Type: `string`
+Default: `""`

 ### `ws_rate_limit_message`

-`string` An optional message to delivery to websocket connections that are rate limited.
+An optional message to delivery to websocket connections that are rate limited.

+Type: `string`
+Default: `""`

 ### `timeout`

-`string` Timeout for requests.
+Timeout for requests.
 If a consumed messages takes longer than this to be delivered the connection is closed, but the message may still be delivered.

+Type: `string`
+Default: `"5s"`

 ### `rate_limit`

-`string` An optional [rate limit](/docs/components/rate_limits/about) to throttle requests by.
+An optional [rate limit](/docs/components/rate_limits/about) to throttle requests by.

+Type: `string`
+Default: `""`

 ### `cert_file`

-`string` Only valid with a custom `address`.
+Only valid with a custom `address`.

+Type: `string`
+Default: `""`

 ### `key_file`

-`string` Only valid with a custom `address`.
+Only valid with a custom `address`.

+Type: `string`
+Default: `""`

 ### `sync_response`

-`object` Customise messages returned via [synchronous responses](/docs/guides/sync_responses).
+Customise messages returned via [synchronous responses](/docs/guides/sync_responses).

+Type: `object`
+Default: `{"headers":{"Content-Type":"application/octet-stream"}}`

 ### `sync_response.headers`

-`object` Specify headers to return with synchronous responses.
+Specify headers to return with synchronous responses.
 This field supports [interpolation functions](/docs/configuration/interpolation#functions) that are resolved batch wide.

+Type: `object`
+Default: `{"Content-Type":"application/octet-stream"}`